jupyter-governance/ec-team-compass/docs/reports/communitybuilding/minutes_2024.md

 # Jupyter Community Building Working Group 2024 Meeting Minutes

+## 18 July 2024
+* Made progress on checklist for Community Census Report
+  * Finished editing and reviewing Recommendation 4
+  * Changed Conclusion section to Acknowledgements
+  * Reviewed outline for Executive Summary

+## 11 July 2024
+Cancelled due to lack of availability of team.

+## 3 July 2024
+* Reviewed checklist for completion of Community Census Report
+  * Confirmed open items and next steps.
+* Reviewed and edited recommendation 1 and 2
+* Created outline for Executive Summary, began brainstorming length and content
+* Reviewed schedules and availability
+  * Moving forward Rollin can respond asynchronously as time permits
+  * Jason is OOO from (July 10 - Aug 7 or so)

 ## 27 June 2024
 * Community Census Report: talked through recommendations for the onboarding recommendation.
 Rollin created a checklist for publishing, and we edited and added to it during the meeting.
 * We also discussed how and where we would publish this report.
 We converged on adding an Executive Summary on our Team Compass and put a link to the PDF.
 We could then publish that link to a Discourse post.